 The Greensboro Lunch Counter

 At the heart of Unity Square sits one of the Museum’s treasured artifacts, the Greensboro lunch counter.
 Racial segregation was still legal in the United States on February 1, 1960, when four African American college students sat down at this Woolworth counter in Greensboro, North Carolina.
 When the students politely asked for service at this “whites only” counter, their request was refused.
 When asked to leave, they remained in their seats.
 Their sit-in drew national attention and helped ignite a youth-led movement to challenge racial inequality throughout the South.
-A new interactive theater program, “The Nation We Build Together,” will bring the story of the lunch counter to life several times a day.

 Unity Square is home to American Experiments, a set of activities that invite you to explore, play, and connect with the people around you.
 Four experiments bring to life the themes of the surrounding exhibitions—participation, commitment, negotiation, voting, protest, and pluralism.
 You’ll reflect on the history of the nation we build together and consider your own role in creating the nation of tomorrow.